 Why train with us?

-We have vast experience in successfully training people to become excellent practitioners and all of our previous trainees have gained employment at the end of their studies.
-‘Home-grown’ talent is our aspiration; the majority of our teaching students go on to become employed within our community of schools and many have progressed into middle and senior leadership roles within the Trust.
+We have vast experience in training people to become excellent practitioners and all of our previous trainees have gained employment at the end of their studies.
+‘Home-grown’ talent is our aspiration; the majority of our teaching students go on to gain employment within our community of schools and many have progressed into middle and senior leadership roles within the trust.

-During your training, you will be supported through one-to-one guidance from your school based mentor, including in-depth, expert advice and modelling of how to plan, teach, assess and deliver feedback to ensure the best possible progress for our children.
+During your training, you will be supported through one-to-one guidance from your school based mentor, including advice and modelling how to plan, teach, assess and deliver feedback to ensure the best possible progress for our children.

-In combination with delivering the Core Content Framework and training you to achieve the National Teacher Standards, the bespoke training packages that we provide (in collaboration with our partner universities: University of Wolverhampton and University of Birmingham) are established from the most effective evidence-informed practice in the profession.
+The bespoke training packages that we provide, in collaboration with our partner universities the University of Birmingham and University of Wolverhampton, are established from the most effective evidence-informed practice in the profession.

 Our ITT partnership with Elston Hall Learning Trust

 St Bartholomew’s C E Multi Academy Trust and Elston Hall Learning Trust have a successful history of working in partnership to recruit and develop trainee teachers.
 Together, we offer you the unique opportunity to master the skill of teaching at exciting and innovative primary schools throughout Wolverhampton and Staffordshire.
 Through our shared child-centred and standards driven ethos, both Trust’s communities aim to ensure that our children are nurtured to form a life-long love of learning and achieve the highest possible standards.